Shrihari2206/My-College-project/README.md

 This package is developed in Windows platform.
 The programming Language used is ASP.NET .
 SQL Server is used as an backend database for details.

+I have attached my project's documentation in this repository.